Nicc12/Retail-Sales-Analysis/README.md

 This repository includes 9 files:

 * READ.md is what you are reading now and explains information associated with the project.
-* "1.
-Retailer... through 4.
-Retailer..." are the original datasets before combination and cleaning *
+1. Retailer... through 4.
+Retailer... are the original datasets before combination and cleaning *